But first – the basics:

 - Higher responsibility

-However, make sure you bring your wallet.
+Make sure that you bring your wallet.
 It’s the most expensive option.
-And if things goes wrong, it’s on you.
+If things go wrong, it’s on you.
 Call up that IT buddy of yours, because you just might need him at some point if things go south.
-Make sure you know what you’re letting yourself in for with dedicated hosting.
+Make sure you know what you’re getting into with dedicated hosting.

 4. CLOUD HOSTING